kiera251197/kiera251197/README.md

 ## ⋆𐙚₊ Who's This? ˚⊹♡

-Hi, I'm **Kiera** — a **2nd Year UX/UI Design & Interactive Development Student** at The Open Window in Centurion 🪷  <br>
+Hi, I'm **Kiera** a **2nd Year UX/UI Design & Interactive Development Student** at The Open Window in Centurion 🪷  <br>
-I love building things that are both beautiful *and* functional. <br>
+I love building things that are both beautiful and functional. <br>

-I fell in love with intuitive and visually pleasing UI and wish to bring that to life with my (developing) coding skills ୨ৎ
+I fell in love with intuitive and visually pleasing UI and wish to bring that to life with my (growing) coding skills ୨ৎ

 ```js
 const kiera = {